 Beechview Academy Design Technology Curriculum Statement

 Our children are from diverse backgrounds and do not always have the opportunities to solve problems or learn certain life skills at home.
 Therefore, it is imperative that we give them the most inclusive and robust design technology curriculum we can.

 We believe design technology plays a unique and indispensable role in preparing our young people for their lives beyond school.
 We aim to help them develop into confident creative designers and problem solvers, equipped to utilise current and emerging technologies - a skill set much needed in the world of work and modern society in general.
 A strong design technology curriculum is vital in developing young people’s higher level cognitive abilities such as executive function in a way that other study areas do not.

-At Beechview Academy we believe that Design and Technology is an inspiring, rigorous and practical subject.
+At Beechview Academy we believe that Design and Technology is an inspiring and practical subject.
 We invite pupils to explore the use of Design and Technology in a real world context.
 This is done by encouraging young people to use their creativity and imagination to design and make products that solve real and relevant problems in a variety of settings.
 In doing this we introduce them to various vocations where these skills are used.

 During Autumn 2, all of the school take part in the "We are Artists" topic, where students in all year groups investigate the artwork of various artists including sculptors, painters and poets.
 They then recreate these artist's work and exhibit their creations in the Hall for the rest of the school to visit.